Weather beacon: Precursors

 In 1898 on the orders of U.S. President William McKinley, coastal warning display towers were installed along the coast of the United States.
 In 1936, the Weather Girl sculptures were installed in City Hall Square in Copenhagen.
 In 1938, Douglas Leigh designed a Coca-Cola billboard with a weather forecast display at Columbus Circle in New York City.

 Weather beacons

 The first attempt to create a weather beacon as a form of advertising was from Douglas Leigh, who, in 1941, arranged a lighting scheme for the Empire State Building to display a weather forecast code with a decoder to be packaged with Coca-Cola bottles.
 The plan was never implemented because of the attack on Pearl Harbor later that year.
 Leigh resurrected his idea in Minneapolis in October 1949 with the Northwestern National Bank Weatherball.

-In Australia, the Mutual Life and Citizens insurance company installed weather beacons atop its buildings in 1957 and 1958.
+In Australia, MLC installed weather beacons atop its buildings in North Sydney and Melbourne 1957 and 1958.

 Weather beacons were most popular during the 1950s and 1960s.